mukulmkd/advisor-listing/README.md

 I have used redux for the state management of this application.

-I have used [Typicode JSON Server](https://my-json-server.typicode.com/mukulmkd/fakedata) to fake my data.
-Click on the two links namely [advisors](https://my-json-server.typicode.com/mukulmkd/fakedata/advisors) and [availableadvisors](https://my-json-server.typicode.com/mukulmkd/fakedata/availableadvisors) to see the api response.
+I have used [Typicode JSON Server](https://my-json-server.typicode.com/) to fake my data.
+My repo for fake data is [here](https://my-json-server.typicode.com/mukulmkd/fakedata) Click on the two links namely [advisors](https://my-json-server.typicode.com/mukulmkd/fakedata/advisors) and [availableadvisors](https://my-json-server.typicode.com/mukulmkd/fakedata/availableadvisors) to see the api response.

 ## Follow below steps to run the project